istanbuljs/nyc/README.md

 ## Selecting files for coverage

-By default nyc only collects coverage for source files that are `require()`'d from test sources.
-If a source file isn't visited during tests then it will not appear in the coverage report, or contribute to coverage statistics.
+By default, nyc only collects coverage for source files that are visited during a test.
+It does this by watching for files that are `require()`'d during the test.
+Only source files that are visited during a test will appear in the coverage report and contribute to coverage statistics.

-Nyc will include all source files under `cwd` when the `--all` flag is set.
+Nyc will cover all files if the `--all` flag is set.
+In this case all files will appear in the coverage report and contribute to coverage statistics.

-Then nyc will report on all source files found under `cwd`, and all of these files will contribute to coverage statistics.
+Nyc will only cover files that are located under `cwd`, and then only `*.js` files or files with extensions listed in in the `nyc.extension` array.

-You can then reduce the set of covered files by adding `nyc.include` and `nyc.exclude` filter arrays to your config.
-These allow you to shape the set of covered files by specifying glob patterns that can filter files from the set.
-The `exclude` array may also exclude negated glob patterns, these are specified with a `!` prefix, and can restore sub-paths of already excluded paths.
+You can reduce the set of covered files by adding `include` and `exclude` filter arrays to your config.
+These allow you to shape the set of covered files by specifying glob patterns that can filter files from  the covered set.
+The `exclude` array may also use exclude negated glob patterns, these are specified with a `!` prefix, and can restore sub-paths of excluded paths.

 Globs are matched using [minimatch](https://www.npmjs.com/package/minimatch).